aaevan/ebay-guide/README.md

 # Obscure or rare items:

-Okay, so you've done all this and there's only two listings and they're each out of your price range or otherwise invalid?
+Okay, so you've done all this and there's only two listings and they're each out of your price range?
 Time to save your search.

 After saving a search, you'll get emails or push notifications (your choice) any time a new listing is created that matches your query.